plato2000/TrackIt/README.md

 ## What is this repository for? ##

-This repository is for Parth Oza, Kevin Shen, Jagan Prem, and Cindy Chen's 2015-2016 IDT Automated Software Testing project - automated package tracking and analysis.
+This repository is for Cindy Chen, Parth Oza, Jagan Prem, and Kevin Shen's 2015-2016 IDT Automated Software Testing project - automated package tracking and analysis.

 ## How do I get set up? ##